Record on motion detection with Xiaomi Dafang

 Couple months ago, I read this article about hacking the Xiaomi Dafang camera to expand its capabilities.
 It’s a cheap $30 camera with neat features, such as MicroSD support, a rotating gimbal, microphone, infrared vision, among others.
 Thought it would be a fun project to try it out.
 The goal was to check if I could use this to record motion detection at night, without going to a third party service.

-I went with the Xiami Dafang Portable HD, as it seemed cheap enough and containing enough functionality to play with.
+I went with the Xiami Dafang Portable HD (possibly available here as well), as it seemed cheap enough and containing enough functionality to play with.
 There are some comparisons of the versions of this camera here.
 Also, interestingly enough, this camera is sold under other brands, such as the Wyze cam.
-We're not looking for any proprietary software, so we'll just go with the Dafang.
+We’re not looking for any proprietary software, so we’ll just go with the Dafang.

 Installing Custom Firmware

 Once the custom firmware is setup, and the camera is on, it will connect to the wifi as configured.
 Simply log in to your router to find the camera’s ip, and load it in a browser.
 Credentials are in the FAQ.